About the Archives

-- The location (city or town) where the baptism, marriage or burial took place.
+- The location (city or town) where the baptism, confirmation, marriage or funeral took place.

 - The church or other site (e.g. town hall) in that location where the ceremony took place.

-- The date of the baptism, marriage or burial – approximate year, if necessary.
+- The date of the ceremony – approximate year, if necessary.

 - Your relationship to the individual in question (e.g. great-grandchild, aunt, sibling).

 - The purpose of your inquiry (e.g. family history, passport, research for a book).

 For more information and tips, click here: Requesting Information from Registers and Rolls.

 Research in the Archives

 If you are researching a particular person, church or other topic relating to the United Church in Saskatchewan, the Archives may be able to help direct your search.
 Many of our records are listed in finding aids and in the online Saskatchewan Archival Information Network (SAIN) database.
 You can also e-mail us for additional information.